Lower back and leg pain is the most common complaint heard in the chiropractic clinic.

-From the mid to upper lumbar spine, a pinched femoral nerve may cause lower back and/or leg pain that radiates along the side, front or inner part of your thigh.
+From the mid to upper lumbar spine, a pinched femoral nerve may cause lumbago and or buttock and lower limb pain that radiates along the side, front or inner part of your thigh and down the inner lower leg.
 It can also cause pain in the groin and even the labia and scrotum.

-Early in the condition the leg may become super senstive to a pin prick, for example.
+Early in the condition, the leg may become super sensitive to a pin prick, for example.
 Later it becomes numb.
 If there is muscle weakness, it usually affects the quadriceps muscle.
+The knee will feel like it's going to give on the stairs.

-If it gives at the knee, then the quadriceps thigh muscle is suspect and you should consider Chiropractic help sooner rather than later.
-Before there are mutterings about lumbar spinal surgery!
+If the muscle gives at the knee, allowing it to give, then the quadriceps thigh muscle is suspect and you should consider chiropractic help sooner rather than later.
+Before there are mutterings about lumbar spinal surgery.

-Meralgia Paresthetica and Maigne's syndrome are two conditions causing pain and numbness on the side of the thigh, or groin or front of the leg.
+Meralgia paresthetica and Maigne's syndrome are two conditions causing pain and numbness on the side of the thigh, or groin or front of the leg.
+Both respond to chiropractic help but often the capsule in the groin must also be addressed.

 From the lower lumbar spine, a pinched sciatic nerve causes lower back and leg pain which extends usually down the back of the leg, reaching into the calf and foot.